NachoColl/blockchain-web-services/docs/index.md

 ### Realtime Fees Trading

 To execute Smart Contracts and write into Blockchain, you need fuel - that will cost you some money <sup>(5)</sup>.
-If a company, for example, wants to write in Blockchain their contract's signatures, every signature operation call will require the company to have some funds available.
+If a company wants to write in Blockchain their contract's signatures, every signature operation call will require the company to have some funds available.
 If they use the Ethereum blockchain, they will have to manage how to buy some ETH just before every call (fiat exchange value may go up or down in time).

 Blockchain Web Services executes any required funding real-time so users don't have to deal with it.

+[extend/improve]

 <p align="center">
   <img src="img/Real-TimeFees.svg" /><br/>